 Since the Malawi government changed its wildlife legislation to jail people caught poaching, with no option of a fine, the message has got through and this tough approach is having the required effect in reducing poaching numbers.
 This first phase has been making a positive difference, but there is more work to do.

 Phase 2: May 2019-April 2022

-Funding has been agreed for the first year of Phase 2, with continued conservation education in the north of Malawi, expanding outside Rumphi District to schools in Mzimba and Chitipa Districts.
-Two new modules will cover conservation agriculture, and natural forest management, afforestation, reforestation and agroforestry, with the main aim of improving seedling and tree survival rates.
+Phase 2 continued conservation education in the north of Malawi, expanding outside Rumphi District to schools in Mzimba and Chitipa Districts.
+Two additional modules were developed covering conservation agriculture, and natural forest management, afforestation, reforestation and agroforestry, with the main aim of improving seedling and tree survival rates.

 The programme also expanded to cover activities in the community.
 These included forming a Wildlife Club in Rumphi prison, and assisitng ex poachers in setting up income generating projects on their release.

 Our support for this programme came to an end in March 2022 and is being continued under the auspices of the Department of National Parks and Wildlife Education Team.